risd-web/webtype-spring2020/content/projects/project4.md

 * flesh out your website specimen
   - what is the journey created through the website?
   - how can you showcase different components of your typeface?
-  - what typeface are you pairing with your typeface? (since most of you are drawing display faces, you may want to consider selecting a text face to match your font)
+  - what typeface are you pairing with your typeface? (since most of you are drawing display faces, select a text face to match your font.)
 * design the responsive version
   - use `@media` queries to make a mobile-friendly version
   - how does your typography adapt to the smaller screen?
-* consider expanding what and how you’re curating your content: use JavaScript, JSON and / or APIs to enhance the experience of your typeface on the web
+* consider expanding what and how you’re curating your content: use JavaScript, JSON, or APIs to enhance the use of your typeface on the web

 ## Week 4
-* refine website specimen
-  - what kind of experience are you taking your visitor through with your website?
-  - how does each design choice — typesize, color, motion — align with the concept?
-  - finalize interactivity of the website — what is intuitive vs. what requires instructions?
-  - finalize typographic details
-  - finalize responsive behavior
-  - consider a page or footer that contextualizes the project ("about section")
-* ~~Final Crit: March 19~~
-* Final Crit: April 2

 ### Glyphs Links